 The SEC permits companies and intermediaries (such as brokers and banks) to satisfy delivery requirements for Proxy Statements and annual reports with respect to two or more shareholders sharing the same address by delivering a single Proxy Statement and annual report to those shareholders.
 This process, which is commonly referred to as "house holding," is intended to reduce the volume of duplicate information shareholders receive and also reduce expenses for companies.
 While we do not utilize house holding, some intermediaries may be house holding our proxy materials and annual report.
 Once you have received notice from your broker or another intermediary that it will be house holding materials to your address, house holding will continue until you are notified otherwise or until you revoke your consent.
-If you hold your shares through an intermediary that sent a single Proxy Statement and annual report to multiple shareholders in your household, we will promptly deliver a separate copy of each of these documents to you if you send a written request to us at: 110 East 59th Street, New York, New York, 10022, USA or fax a request to +1 (212) 883-2260.
+If you hold your shares through an intermediary that sent a single Proxy Statement and annual report to multiple shareholders in your household, we will promptly deliver a separate copy of each of these documents to you if you send a written request to us at:

+110 East 59th Street, New York, New York, 10022, USA or fax a request to +1 (212) 883-2260.
 You may also submit a request by telephone (from U.S. and Canada only) using the toll-free number listed on the proxy card.
-If you hold your shares through an intermediary that report and Proxy Statement in the future, or if you are receiving multiple copies of our proxy materials and annual report and Proxy Statement in the future, or other nominee record holder.
+If you hold your shares through an intermediary that is utilizing house holding and you want to receive separate copies of our annual report and Proxy Statement in the future, or if you are receiving multiple copies of our proxy materials and annual report and wish to receive only one, you should contact your bank, broker or other nominee record holder.